openrobots/pocolibs/doc/comLib.md

 and shared memory with one exclusive writer and several readers (called posters).

-This library was initially developped for the 'Hilare 2' robot platform at LAAS, hence many parts of its API use the __h2__ prefix to identify themselve.
+This library was initially developed for the 'Hilare 2' robot platform at LAAS, hence many parts of its API use the __h2__ prefix to identify themselve.